Hooch tragedy in Bihar raised during Zero Hour in Lok Sabha | Politics

 - India

-A BJP member on Wednesday raised the issue of Bihar hooch tragedy in Lok Sabha demanding immediate suspension of Superintendent of Police of Saran.
+A BJP member on Wednesday raised the issue of the Bihar hooch tragedy in Lok Sabha, demanding the immediate suspension of the superintendent of police of Saran.

-Janardan Singh Sigriwal claimed that hundreds of people die every day consuming illicit liquor in Bihar.
+Janardan Singh Sigriwal claimed that hundreds of people die every day after consuming illicit liquor in Bihar.

-About a dozen people have lost their lives in today's hooch tragedy in Saran district of Bihar, he said.
+About a dozen people have lost their lives in Tuesday's hooch tragedy in Saran district of Bihar, he claimed.

-At least five people died and several others fell ill late Tuesday night after consuming illicit liquor in the Ishuapur Police Station area.
+Several people have died after allegedly consuming spurious liquor in Saran on Tuesday night.
+While police have put the toll at six, BJP leaders have alleged that it is much higher.
+Targeting the Bihar government over the issue during the Zero Hour, the BJP's MP from Saran Rajiv Pratap Rudy said, ''We have seen tourism in India and the world but not death tourism, which began in my area yesterday (Tuesday).'' ''I have been only counting the number of people dying,'' he added.

+Midhun Reddy, who was in the Chair, intervened and sought to know from him what his demand was.

 Another BJP MP, Ravi Kishan Shukla, raised the issue of the death of young actors in gyms.

-Raising the issue during Zero Hour in the House, BJP’s Gorakhpur MP expressed concern over such incidents and demanded that the Union Health Ministry set up a committee to look into the matter.
+Raising the issue during Zero Hour, the BJP's Gorakhpur MP expressed concern over such incidents and demanded that the Union Health Ministry set up a committee to look into the matter.

 ''It's an important subject.
-Many of my friends died while exercising in the gym at a young age.
-I want the Health Ministry to set up a probe committee to ascertain why such deaths are happening,'' Shukla, who is also an actor, said.
+Many of my friends died while exercising in gyms at a young age.
+I want the health ministry to set up a probe committee to ascertain why such deaths are happening,'' Shukla, who is also an actor, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)